-Consider keeping a record of the date, quantity and nature of any petroleum that is removed from a dispenser sump.
+Consideration should be given to keeping a record of the date, quantity and nature of any petroleum that is removed from a dispenser sump.
 While not required by the Regulation, these records may be useful for reconciliation purposes or in determining whether loss from a system to a dispenser sump is an ongoing problem that needs to be rectified.

-Cathodic protection for steel tanks and piping
+Cathodic protection for tanks and piping

-All new and significantly modified UPSS with steel tanks and piping must be cathodically protected against corrosion, and designed and installed in accordance with the following Australian Standards:
+All new and significantly modified UPSS with steel tanks and piping should be cathodically protected against corrosion, and designed and installed in accordance with the following Australian Standards: